FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-guide.md

 > Note
 >
-> You have to replace the right hand side (like `BrandFieldName`) with your own values.
+> You have to replace the right-hand side (like `BrandFieldName`) with your own values.
 > If you can't find a way to retrieve the field roles via the FACT-Finder UI, you can open a FACT-Finder Web Components search page and trigger a search with your own FACT-Finder.
 > Then, open the browser's dev tools, navigate to the `console` tab and type: `factfinder.communication.fieldRoles`.